Showing posts with label writer's life. Show all posts

 I tormented the gentlemen who work with me.

 Out the front door I disappeared in a blur.
-I rushed to my car and turned the key in the ignition, all hopped-up anticipating my completion of those final crowning paragraphs that would complete my latest book!
+I rushed to my car and turned the key in the ignition, all fired up anticipating my completion of those final crowning paragraphs that would complete my latest book!
 My heart pounded in my chest, overly anxious for two reasons.
 First, this was going to be my day of great accomplishment.
-Second, though I fancy myself to be a good person, I do believe that......well, how shall I put this?
+Second, though I fancy myself to be a good person, I do believe that... well, how shall I put this?

 I'm cursed.